Cart 0 items: $0.00

 KANGAROO ISLAND SCULPTURE TRAIL

-This 4.5-hectare art trail nestled amongst the sand dunes of Penneshaw is a testament to a group of dedicated community volunteers.
+This 4.5-hectare art trail nestled amongst the dunes of Penneshaw is a testament to a group of dedicated community volunteers.
 The Kangaroo Island Sculpture trail is a must-do experience featuring a growing collection of art from local, national & international artists.

 Don't miss: Scan the QR codes on each installation to hear directly from the artist